skypto/content-md/js/01-tricky-things.md

 console.log(obj4.b) // will now return {c: 3}!!!
 ```

 So Object.assign makes a clone of a object with its enumerables and its properties.
 However, nested objects have their own addresses in memory.
-So even after cloning, the nested objects are still pointing to the same address and the original one.
+So even after cloning, the nested objects are still pointing to the same address of the original one.

 External resources